blueskyson/merge-sort/README.md

 # external 2-way merge sort

-Change the value the macro `PAGE_SIZE` to control the size of one page, 10 numbers per page by default.
+Change the macro `PAGE_SIZE` to control the size of one page, 10 numbers per page by default.

 ```
 $ g++ 2-way-merge-sort.cpp -o 2-way-merge-sort